Why It Works

 Skim accumulated fat from surface of braising liquid and discard.
 Strain braising liquid through a fine-mesh strainer set over a large heatproof bowl, pressing on solids to extract as much liquid as possible.

 Rinse out Dutch oven, then return strained braising liquid to it.
 Return to heat and bring to a gentle simmer, adjusting heat to maintain simmer.
 Simmer until braising liquid is reduced to 2 cups, about 1 hour; skim any foam that accumulates on the surface as needed.
-Add port wine reduction to braising liquids.
+Add port wine reduction to braising liquid.

 The sauce should be thick enough to coat the back of a spoon and leave a trail when you drag your finger through it.
 If it's still a little thin, whisk in the cornstarch slurry and bring to a simmer until thickened slightly.